hhoke/blog/hegemony_to_heterotopia.md

 For a certain period, our right-wing conspiracist is right: mass media such as syndicated radio and TV was a monoculture.
 However, this peaked for radio in the early 60s, and for TV in the late 80s.

-It used to be that one radio station would play soaps in the day, news at dinner, and music in the evening, often a middle-of-the-road variety show format [Golden Age, GSO].
+It used to be that one radio station would play soaps in the day, news at dinner, and music in the evening (often, a middle-of-the-road variety show format) [Golden Age, GSO].
 Radio stations were limited, but were the only broadcasting technology available.
 By the 70s, home listening through records [LP] and the development of FM radio stations and the concept of the music format led to targeting of particular market segments, particular audiences [Origin of Format].
-A fascinating side-effect of this shift, together with the white migration into the suburbs and away from cultural centers such as dance halls, led to the modern phenomenon of white men being unable to dance for shit [I Don't Dance].
+A fascinating side-effect of this shift, together with the white migration into the suburbs and away from cultural centers such as dance halls, led to the modern phenomenon of white people, particularly men, being unable to dance for shit [I Don't Dance].
 At the same time, with the introduction of TV, the old radio format of soaps, news, primetime dramas and evening variety had become the new TV format with few alterations [80s TV wasteland].

 Things used to be very middle of the road with the big three networks from their establishment in the late 40s and the days of TV/Radio simulcasts through the 80s.